rickkas7/TowerInfo/README.md

 dependencies.JsonParserGeneratorRK=0.1.0
 ```

-Or, if you want to use the Web IDE, you can click on [this link](https://go.particle.io/shared_apps/5d94ce535cdabc0023dd6f58) to clone the project.
+Or, if you want to use the Web IDE, you can click on [this link](https://go.particle.io/shared_apps/5d9aff81688fb200221769e7) to clone the project.

-Your Boron will breathe dark blue when running this firmware.
-(It uses MANUAL mode with cellular on.)
+A Boron 2G/3G will breathe dark blue when running this firmware.
+It uses MANUAL mode with cellular on.
 To put regular firmware on it again, put the device in safe mode (breathing magenta) or flash tinker or your own code over USB.

+A Boron LTE runs in normal cloud-connected mode (breathing cyan).

 ### The Tower Display